Aisha-Gama/azole-livercancer-in-silico-/README.md

 1. To perform **molecular docking** of 27 azole derivatives and sorafenib against the VEGFR (3U6J) protein.
 2. To evaluate the **binding affinity** and **interaction profiles** of each compound.
 3. To carry out **ADMET and drug-likeness profiling** of top-performing ligands.
-4. To identify promising **lead compounds** for further optimization and synthesis toward lung cancer inhibition.
+4. To identify promising **lead compounds** for further optimization and synthesis toward liver cancer inhibition.

 ---